 - no-one in the English speaking world knows how to pronounce it properly

-One of our international clients however was soon addressing me as Jay and chose to spell it out as J-A-Y. It felt very natural, rolled off the tongue much easier and lessened the pain of communication drastically.
+One of our international clients was soon addressing me as Jay and chose to spell it out as J-A-Y. It felt very natural, rolled off the tongue much easier and lessened the pain of communication drastically.
 Plus, Jay Leno was rather popular on TV at that time, so I adopted it as my “international moniker”.